LKHetzel/NP2-SPX/README.md

 # Requirements
 1. NowPlaying2: https://www.nowplaying2.com
-2. SPX Graphics - Free or Paid version https://spx.graphics
+2. SPX Graphics: Free or Paid version https://spx.graphics
 3. Some knowledge of how SPX layers graphics or at least where to find this information in your rundown/project.

 # Installation and Configuration